How Australian Businesses Could Save Money On Their Staff.

 SITXHRM002 – Roster staff

 BSBITU306 – Design and produce business documents

 SITHKOP006 – Plan catering for events or functions

 *Credit Transfer and RPL (Recognition of prior learning and skills assessment) offered.

-There are no entry requirements for this Qualification however Students are required to undertake a Pre-Training Review and a Language Literacy and Numeracy Assessment.
+There are no entry requirements for this Program however Students are required to undertake a Pre-Training Review and a Language Literacy Numeracy and Digital Literacy Assessment.

-These will assist with determining suitability into course entry and identification of any support needs.
+These will assist with determining suitability and relevance into course entry and identification of any support needs.

 Assessment methods may include:

 Traineeship: Estimated duration 208 Weeks

 TMG College Australia Provides the following delivery options: